A desk job certainly has its benefits, but one of the major setbacks is the lack of physical activity during the day.

 Set up your workstation ergonomically

-Of course, this goes whether you have an under desk bike or not, but make sure your workstation is set up ergonomically to prevent unnecessary stress on your back, shoulders, and neck while you work and pedal.
+Of course, this goes whether you have an under desk peddler or not, but make sure your workstation is set up ergonomically to prevent unnecessary stress on your back, shoulders, and neck while you work and pedal.

 Your station should be set up in such a way that the computer monitor is eye level and forearms parallel to the floor.

 Your bike is built to go under your desk but you may find that depending on your desk height and the length of your legs, you may need to make some adjustments in order to pedal without having your knees bang against the desk.

 Lowering your chair and moving it further back can help improve clearance.